Isabella-Mitchell/milestone-project-one/README.md

 The project was deployed to GitHub Pages using these steps:

 1. Log in to GitHub and go to the [GitHub Repository](https://github.com/Isabella-Mitchell/milestone-project-one)
-2. Locate the Nav bar at the top of the Repository (not top of page).
+2. Locate the Navbar at the top of the Repository (not top of page).
 Click the Settings tab.
-3. Locate the Nav bar on the left hand side of the page.
-Click the "Pages" Section (under 'Code and automation').
+3. Locate the Navbar on the left hand side of the page.
+Click the "Pages" section (under 'Code and automation').
 4. Under "Source", click the dropdown called "None" and select "main".
 Click save.
 5. The page will automatically refresh.
 6. A notification will appear at the top of the page with the [link](https://isabella-mitchell.github.io/milestone-project-one/index.html) to the deployed site.
 You can return to this GitHub Pages section to access the link.

 ## Forking the GitHub Repository

-Forks are used to propose changes to someone else's project, or to use someone else's project as a starting point for your own idea.
+Forks are used to propose changes to someone else's project or to use someone else's project as a starting point for your own idea.
 By forking the GitHub Repository you make a copy of the original repository on our GitHub account to view and/or make changes without affecting the original repository.

 To Fork a Github Repository: